Autumn Term 2021

 In Reception, we follow the Early Years Foundation Stage curriculum, which has been updated for September 2021.
-It has strong emphasis on learning through play.
-Our learning will take place through different topics which will follow the interests of the class.
+It has strong emphasis on learning through play and should be based on different topics and themes which follow the interests of the class.
 These can last between 2 and 4 weeks, depending on the overall enthusiasm for the theme.
 We will begin the year with the topic ‘Marvellous Me’, where we will be focusing on what makes the children special, their family, their feelings and how I’ve changed.
 During this topic we will be exploring a range of stories including The Colour Monster, Elmer and Once there were giants.

 To keep up to date with what is happening in the classroom don’t forget to check out the school twitter page.
 We will start adding posts next week.

-- Please inform your child if they need to order a school dinner before they come into school.
+· Please inform your child if they need to order a school dinner before they come into school.

 We know that this is a lot of information, so if you have any questions or queries please do not hesitate to contact us.
 We look forward to the fun year ahead!